PotasnikM/IO_Project_A2/scraper/scraper_readme.md

 of interest.
 It then forwards them to function search_product() which opens a chrome webdriver instance and searches for up to 10 most suitable products and returns their name, price.
 It is then forwarded to endpoint where user chooses their preferable option

+#### IMPORTANT NOTES ####
+Start the scraper from command line if possible.
+The script doesn't want to run when executed from coding environment